16th Annual South Georgia Conference Confirmation Retreat : March 2-4, 2018

 Scattered around the campus of Epworth By The Sea are many an unknown fact of our United Methodist history.
 First team to complete this late-night competition at the final destination wins!

-The cost is $60 per person for South Georgia churches and $130 per person for out-of-conference churches.
+The cost is $60 per person for South Georgia UM churches and $135 per person for out-of-conference churches.
 This includes lodging, meals, programming, insurance and a t-shirt.

 SCHEDULE (subject to change)